7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 7/exercise 3.md

     binary_to_term(TermBin).
 ```

-This exercise demonstrates the important point that we can match a value (Len), then use the value as a Size later in the pattern (Ahem!
+This exercise demonstrates the important point that we can match a value (Len), then use that value as a Size later in the pattern (Ahem!
 What happened to maps in this regard?)

 In the shell:
 ```erlang